 Archive & Share Data in Mason’s Instiutional Repositories

 The Mason Archival Repository Service (MARS) offers archiving and sharing options that include persistent URLs, DOIs, searchable metadata, full-text indexing, and long-term preservation.
-The repository services offered are a free, secure place to archive and share research output.
+The digital repository services offered are a free, secure place to archive and share research output.

 - MARS is a web-accessible and widely indexed DSpace repository hosted and managed by the University Libraries.